natenka/pyneng-book-en/docs/source/book/20_jinja2/template_syntax.rst

 * variables
 * conditions  (if/else)
 * loops (for)
-* ilters - special built-in methods that allow to convert variables
+* filters - special built-in methods that allow to convert variables
-* tests - are used to check whether a variable meets a condition
+* tests - are used to check whether a variable matches a condition

 In addition, Jinja supports inheritance between templates and also allows adding the contents of one template to another.
-This section deals only with basis of these possibilities.
+This section covers only few possibilities.
 More information about Jinja2 templates can be found in `documentation <http://jinja.pocoo.org/docs/dev/templates/>`__.

 .. note::